Splitting instability of a doubly quantized vortex in superfluid Fermi gases: Theoretical model

 The system under consideration is an ultracold Fermi gas in which particles of mass $m$ and opposite pseudo-spin interact via a contact potential with $s$-wave scattering length $a_s$.
 In the context of the EFT, this system can be described in terms of a superfluid order parameter $\Psi(\mathbf{r},t)$, representing the bosonic field of Cooper pairs.
 Under the assumption that this field varies slowly around the bulk value in both space and time, a gradient expansion of the Euclidean-time action functional of the fermionic system can be performed, resulting in the following three-dimensional (3D) equation of motion:

-This equation is a type of non-linear Schr\"{o}dinger equation which is closely related to both the Gross-Pitaevskii equation for Bose-Einstein condensates \cite{THKTVPrA94} and the Ginzburg-Landau equation for BCS superfluids \citep{THRanderiaSaDeMelo}.
+This equation is a type of non-linear Schr\"{o}dinger equation which is closely related to both the Gross-Pitaevskii equation for Bose-Einstein condensates \cite{THKTVPrA94} and the Ginzburg-Landau equation for BCS superfluids \cite{THRanderiaSaDeMelo}.
 We use the natural units of $\hbar = 1$, $2m = 1$, $E_F = 1$.
-A detailed overview of the model can be found in Ref.\ \cite{THKTLDEpjB} or in Appendix \ref{sec:appEFT}, together with the analytical expressions for $\mathcal{A}$, $C$, $\tilde{D}$, $E$, $Q$ and $R$ in terms of the inverse temperature $\beta$, the average chemical potential $\mu$, the imbalance chemical potential $\zeta$ \footnote{$\mu$ and $\zeta$ are defined in terms of the chemical potentials of the spin-up and spin-down populations as $\mu = (\mu_{/uparrow} + \mu_{/downarrow})/2$ and $\zeta = (\mu_{/uparrow} - \mu_{/downarrow})/2$.}, and the interaction parameter $(k_F a_s)^{-1}$.
-Here, $k_F$ is the Fermi wave number.
-The coefficients $C$, $E$, $Q$ and $R$ only depend on the bulk amplitude $\vert \Psi_{\infty} \vert$ (i.e.\ the superfluid gap, also often denoted as $\Delta$), while the coefficients $\tilde{D}$ and $\mathcal{A}$ depend fully upon the local amplitude $\vert \Psi(\mathbf{r},t) \vert$ \cite{THKTDPrA}.
-We assign to $\vert \Psi_{\infty} \vert$ and $\mu$ the mean-field values that are obtained by simultaneously solving the saddle-point gap and number equations \cite{THDevreeseTempere}.
+A detailed overview of the model can be found in Ref.~\cite{THKTLDEpjB} or in the supplemental material \cite{SM}, together with the analytical expressions for $\mathcal{A}$, $C$, $\tilde{D}$, $E$, $Q$ and $R$ in terms of the inverse temperature $\beta$, the average chemical potential $\mu$, the imbalance chemical potential $\zeta$ \footnote{ $\mu $ and $\zeta $ are defined in terms of the chemical potentials of the spin-up and spin-down populations as $\mu = (\mu_{\uparrow} + \mu_{\downarrow})/2$ and $\zeta = (\mu_{\uparrow} - \mu_{\downarrow})/2$ . } ,

+and the bulk amplitude $\vert \Psi_{\infty} \vert$ (i.e. the superfluid gap $\Delta$).
+All our results depend on $(k_F a_s)^{-1}$ (with $k_F$ the Fermi wave number) only through $\mu/\Delta$.
+The relation between $\mu/\Delta$ and $(k_F a_s)^{-1}$ changes depending on which equation of state (EOS) is chosen.
+Here we choose the EOS based on the mean-field approximation \footnote{ The results by using another EOS (e.g., quantum Monte Carlo \cite{PhysRevLett.93.200404,PhysRevA.85.051601} or the experiment \cite{nascimbene2010exploring}) would be reproduced after rescaling of $(k_F a_s)^{-1}$ \cite{PhysRevA.100.063634}.